Hanna-Kitten/FS22-4km-HD-ModMap-Template/README.md

 - The first 20 seconds of game play (after the loading screen) may stutter.
 Give everything time to load in and this issue goes away.

 # To do
-- Finish adding all combined layers to the map.xml so they can all be used in game. (currently in progress.)
+- Finish adding all combined layers to the map.xml so they can all be used from the build menu in game. (currently in progress.)

 # If you like this, you are free to change and use it.
 But please give me credit in your source code.